Opportunity for meeting and networkingFrom the 2nd to the 7th of December 2018, the 4th World Congress of the ITUC

 This might be an opportunity of organising a side event on

 how trade unions can defend people who are discriminated against on the basis of their sexual orientation or gender identity.

 The Belgian Union ACV/CSC organises a conference/symposium on November 6, 2018 about LGBT at Work.

 This meeting is meant for staff, activists and possibly members, and will have an international facet.

-More information via facebook and registration
+Find the programme (in Dutch/in French)here, more information via facebook and registration

 British Supreme Court: Belfast bakery did not discriminate

 Can a bakery refuse to make a cake with the message "Support gay marriage"?

 After a complaint by Gareth Lee about a bakery in Belfast British judges rules that this would be a discriminating act.

 Daniel and Amy McArthur, the owners of the bakery,